Some Notes on the Poems

 Shake-speare's The Phoenix and the Turtle appears in a collection of poems appended to Robert Chester's Love's Martyr, itself a hodgepodge based loosely on the idea of the Phoenix, the mythical creature that self-immolates only to rise anew from its own ashes.

-Shakes-speare's poem is highly regarded and needs no external reference to make it work, yet many attempts have been made to identify historical personages with Shake-speare's (and the entire compilation's) characters of the phoenix and the turtle (dove).
+Shakes-speare's poem is highly regarded, profound, and needs no external reference to make it work, yet many attempts have been made to identify historical personages with Shake-speare's (and the entire compilation's) characters of the phoenix and the turtle (dove).
 None of these has been widely accepted but perhaps someday a consensus will emerge supporting one of the current theories or a new one.

 The only definite connection the poem has to history is its inclusion in this compilation, an investigation into which proves interesting.
 It may not surprise the reader by this time, that the few facts we know about the circumstances of this poem most closely associate it with William Stanley, of all candidates, by far.